Netflix/vector/README.md

 Vector is an open source on-host performance monitoring framework which exposes hand picked high resolution system and application metrics to every engineer’s browser.
 Having the right metrics available on-demand and at a high resolution is key to understand how a system behaves and correctly troubleshoot performance issues.

-## Disclaimer

-Vector is under development and new features are added constantly.
-Bugs and issues are expected.
-We count on your support to find and report them! **Use releases for stable code.**

 ## Getting Started

 See the [Getting Started Guide](http://getvector.io/docs/getting-started.html) for documentation on how to get started.